DescartesResearch/Creo/README.md

 A guide on how to extend the framework, such as with new handler functions or programming languages, please refer to our [Extension](./docs/extension/README.md) guide.

+## How it works

+To learn more about how the framework works, please refer to our [Architecture and Design](./docs/architecture.md) guide.